 An SLO display has four components:

-REMAINING BUDGET: Looking at your current period: For every day in the time range, how much budget was used on that day?
+BUDGET BURNDOWN: Looking at your current period: For every day in the time range, how much budget was used on that day?
 How much budget is left?
 If > 0, you’ve succeeded at your SLO for this period.
-If < 0, you’ve failed.
-This is computed as a rolling window, so every moment is based on the preceding period.
+This is computed as a rolling window, so every moment is based on the preceding time.
+It is a burndown, showing the cumulative error against the budget.

 HISTORICAL COMPLIANCE: For each day in the past SLO period days, if you started there and went back another SLO period days, what percentage of successful events would you cumulatively see?
 How does it compare to our SLO target?

 HEATMAP: This shows events that succeed the SLI (in blue-green) and that fail (in yellow) on a heatmap of duration.
 The time axis runs over a much shorter period than the full SLO period, under the logic that it’s recent events that are most interesting.
-It uses a log10 scale, so that “2” means “100”, and “4” means “10,000”.
+You can adjust which column is used with the dropdown; you can adjust the time range with the time selector.

 SLOs are especially useful when they warn you of upcoming issues.
 Honeycomb Burn Alerts warn you when your SLO budget will be exhausted in a certain amount of time.